surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.20.0-dev.2 =
+= 4.20.0 =

-(2019/01/14) Optimized the checking of updates when an Authentication ID is changed (Pro version).
+(2019/01/15) Optimized the checking of updates when an Authentication ID is changed (Pro version).
+Fixed an incorrect SucomNotice method call when upgrading post/term/user meta.

-= 4.19.0 =

-(2019/01/13) Updated the default term description strings.
-Improved cell spacing in the Add-ons and Licenses settings pages.
-Renamed and added new archive title / description filters.